 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 ASU 2016-18 requires that the statement of cash flows explains the change during the period in the total cash, cash equivalents, and restricted cash.
 The standard is effective for fiscal years beginning after December 15, 2017, and interim periods within those years.
 This standard should be applied retrospectively and early adoption is permitted, including adoption in an interim period.
-The Company is currently in the process of evaluating the impact that the standard will have on its consolidated financial statements.
+The Company plans to adopt this standard on January 1, 2018 utilizing the required retrospective transition method.
+The adoption of ASU 2016-18 on January 1, 2018 will change the presentation and classification of restricted cash in its Consolidated Statement of Cash Flows.